 Pix by guests on this New Year special, North Thailand – Hills of Mae Salong tour.
 Songkran, the Thai New Year, falls on April 13th each year – corresponding to the Theravada Buddhist New Year, also celebrated in Laos, Cambodia, Burma and Sri Lanka.
-(The date for the Mahayana Buddhist annual celebration, in Vietnam or China, for instance, changes every year since it follows the lunar calender.)
-Any April visit to Thailand’s always going to be pretty crazy but a lot of fun & Marc’s (tour-leader) group were straight into the thick of things upon arrival in Bangkok where ‘festivities’ were well under way!
+(The date for the Mahayana Buddhist annual celebration, in Vietnam or China, for instance, changes every year since it follows the lunar calendar.)
+Any April visit to Thailand’s always going to be pretty crazy but a lot of fun and Marc’s (tour leader) group were straight into the thick of things upon arrival in Bangkok where ‘festivities’ were well underway!

 Yes the famous Thai New Year, as many readers may already be aware, is basically just a huge water fight that goes on for 3, 4 or even 5 days.
 Anyone’s fair game – especially tourists! – and buckets, water pistols, hoses and bags of flour are the weapons of choice!

 Apparently, the group did manage to stay dry for most of the trip apart from an incident that Marc records as being self-inflicted!?
 (You mean someone accidentally tipped a bucket of water over their own heads, Marc?
 Anyway, next pic is a rather arty one – not sure who took it – of a tuk-tuk ride!

 Heading up-country from Chiang Mai the first stop was the scenic Chiang Dao Caves.
 As well as featuring limestone stalactite and stalagmite formations the caves have also been sacred for generations and house a number of Buddha images and shrines.